Jose Siri Preview, Player Props: Rays vs. Yankees

 Jose Siri At The Plate

-- Siri has driven in a run in 33 games this season (38.8%), including 14 games with more than one RBI (16.5%).
+- Siri has had an RBI in 33 games this season (38.4%), including 14 multi-RBI outings (16.3%).
 He has also driven in three or more of his team's runs in four contests.

-- In 39 of 85 games this season, he has scored, and 10 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.